Active Listening: the Definition and Skills

 Skills and techniques

-Critical thinking involves the use of different techniques and the learning of skills Below are several tips that can help you develop your active listening skills.
+Critical thinking involves the use of different techniques and the learning of soft skills Below are several tips that can help you develop your active listening skills.

 Paraphrasing